 If you're looking for the best magnetic folding exercise bike, but also like the idea of buying a versatile fitness machine, then the Slim Cycle is one of our top recommendations.
-With a highly affordable price, easy-to-fold design and 1.6kg flywheel (instead of a basic belt design), it provides excellent value for money.
+With an affordable price, easy-to-fold design and 3kg flywheel (instead of a basic belt design), it provides excellent value for money.

-The XS Sports uses magnetic resistance (click here for our guide to resistance types) via the small flywheel.
+The Gold is built with a magnetic resistance (click here for our guide to resistance types) via the small flywheel.
 This provides a quieter and smoother workout than frictional models, and also means the bike doesn't require as much maintenance.

-Aside from the magnetic resistance, the bike comes with a simple LCD screen showing distance, odo, calories and speed.
+Aside from the magnetic resistance, the bike comes with a simple monitor showing distance, time, speed and calories burned.
 There are also hand grip pulse sensors on both handlebars.

 Overall, the Roger Black Gold Folding exercise bike is a great option for people who want a piece of gym equipment that's easy to store.
 It's not designed for high intensity workouts, but for smooth steady-state training it provides excellent value for money.

 3. Pro Fitness FEB2000 Folding Exercise Bike

 Another excellent option is the Roger Black Folding Exercise Bike.
 It's designed to save space and provide durable performance, and comes with a heavier flywheel than most foldable models.
 It's also cheaper than the Roger Black Gold - albeit with a lighter flywheel.

 The first thing to note about the Roger Black is that it's a magnetic resistance bike with eight resistance levels.
 This provides a smooth and quiet workout that's perfect for watching TV or listening to the radio.
 It also comes with grip pulse sensors, basic LCD console and an adjustable seat - although it has a maximum user weight of 100kg.